NCommander/dnscatcher/doc/technical_overview.md

   * **Mitigations:**
     * We can limit the retention of IP address information of these servers; furthermore, it is expected that most vulerable servers will not be directly accessible from the Internet; and thus not subject to direct attack.
-    * We could delete all data except test results after a period of time; reducing the amount of information available incase of breach.
+    * We could delete all data except test results after a period of time and reduce the amount of information available incase of breach.

 ### Work Unit System Can Expose Users